IMAP vs POP3 vs SMTP - The Ultimate Comparison

 Understanding SMTP

 SMTP (Simple Mail Transfer Protocol) is a widely used TCP protocol for email sending.
-The SMTP protocol is mainly used by the clients to send emails to the servers or for the email communications between servers.
+The SMTP protocol is mainly used by clients to send emails to servers, or for email communication between servers.

-There are 2 types of SMTP servers: Relays and Receivers.
-Relays accept emails from users and route them to recipients, while Receivers deliver them to the mailbox after accepting the email from the Relay servers.
+There are two types of SMTP servers: Relays and Receivers.
+Relays accept emails from users and route them to recipients.
+Receivers deliver them to the mailbox after accepting the email from the Relay servers.

-1. The SMTP client will connect to the SMTP server.
+1. The SMTP client connects to the SMTP server.

 2. The email is transferred using that connection.